Disarm the Descent

-Disarm the Descent is the sixth studio album by American metalcore band Killswitch Engage.
+Disarm the Descent is the sixth studio album by the American metalcore band Killswitch Engage.
 The album was released on April 2, 2013, under Roadrunner Records.
 It is the band's first album with Jesse Leach on vocals since 2002's Alive or Just Breathing.
 Killswitch Engage announced the return of Leach in January 2012, after vocalist Howard Jones parted ways with the group due to illness.
 The album received generally positive reception from professional critics.

 "In Due Time", the first single from the album, was nominated for "Best Metal Performance" at the 2014 Grammy Awards.

 Background

 Vocalist Jesse Leach stated about the album that "It is with a grateful spirit that we prepare for this record's release".
 "From the music, to the lyrics, to the artwork, we are all proud of what we have accomplished.
 To me, this is by far my best vocal performance, much thanks to Adam's guidance and faith in my abilities.
 I am very grateful to be where I am in life, back in an amazing band with a record we are all excited for the world to hear.
 Thanks to all the fans for their warm welcome back and their undying love for Killswitch Engage."

 The album was produced by Adam Dutkiewicz and mixed by Andy Sneap.
 The album's artwork was created by bassist Mike D'Antonio and his graphic design company DarkicoN.